Elderjs/docs/elderguide.com/elderjs.md

 };
 ```

-Data defined in `boostrap` is available on all routes.
+Data defined in `bootstrap` is available on all routes.

 ### all() Function Spec